 Privacy is often confused with the more commonly understood concept of confidentiality.
-Confidentiality refers to the duties or obligations of individuals to safeguard the information they have been entrusted with.
+Confidentiality refers to certain duties or obligations of individuals or organizations to safeguard information which they have been entrusted with.

 Privacy has been described in various ways ranging simply from 'the right to be left alone,' to the interest that individuals have in sustaining a 'personal space,' free from interference by others.